-HERITAGE - 13: 'Big X' and The Great Escape
+HERITAGE - 13: 'BIG X', His Role In The Real Great Escape

 Roger Bushell - 'Big X', the powerhouse behind the Great Escape wanted to release as many PoWs as possible from Stalag Luft III to 'keep Jerry busy'